akhikumar/Snake-Water-Gun-Game/README.md

 for C/C++
 -----------
 0 < num < 33 || 33 < num <66 || 66 < num < 100
+     S                W               G

 for Python
 ------------
 0<num<30 || 30 < num < 60 || 60<num<100
+    S             W              G

-YOU ARE FREE TO FIEXED THE RANGE OF NUMBER
+YOU ARE FREE TO FIXED THE RANGE OF NUMBER